telerik/kendo-ui-core/docs/controls/charts/how-to/binding/grouped-and-stacked-remote-series.md

 # Create Stacked and Grouped Series Bound to Remote Data

 The example below demonstrates how to create a stacked and grouped Kendo UI Chart bound to remote data.
-The [**Bar Charts** > **Stacked and grouped bars** demo](http://demos.telerik.com/kendo-ui/bar-charts/grouped-stacked-bar) demonstrates the same scenario for inline data.
+The [**Bar Charts / Stacked and grouped bars** demo](http://demos.telerik.com/kendo-ui/bar-charts/grouped-stacked-bar) demonstrates the same scenario for inline data.

 The implementation consists of two steps: